Jacalz/super-chameleon/README.md

 # Super Chameleon
 A 2D pixel art platformer inspired by Super Mario and made for a school project.
-In Super Chameleon, you play as a chameleon with abilities such as camouflaging and turning into a Jackson's Chameleon with horns.
+In Super Chameleon, you play as a chameleon with abilities such as camouflaging and turning into a [Jackson's Chameleon](https://github.com/Jacalz/super-chameleon), with horns.
 The game has been created using only open source software.

 ![image](https://user-images.githubusercontent.com/25466657/104724661-48b88b80-5731-11eb-9580-3f214ceb0188.png)